bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 So we're working with other implementations as well.
 That's the two big areas that influence what we work on.
 Let me go a little deeper on what we've been hearing from mobile wallets that wanna use LDK.
-Blue Wallet, they did a great job of taking the LDK API, integrating it, so have other wallets as well.
+BlueWallet, they did a great job of taking the LDK API, integrating it, so have other wallets as well.
 But there's another category.

 ## LDK Lite